baapham/IMnotDb/README.md

 * It seeks to provide alternative/more information than the actual website (I know right whaaaaaa?).
 For example, I have included ratings across 3 platforms, IMDb, Rotten tomatoes and Metacritic.
 * Also it's blue and not yellow

+## Project Status

+An MVP has been released and currently viewable in the demo below!

 ## Demo